 Comprehensive succession and business transition planning

-The business transition planning process will begin by making sure current credit union leaders and board members agree on the credit union’s mission, vision, and strategic plan.
-The strategic succession plan sets the tone, because you will need to be preparing people to implement the plan.
+This process begins with making sure current credit union leaders and board members agree on the credit union’s mission, vision, and strategic plan.
+The strategic plan sets the tone, because you need to be prepare leaders to implement the plan.

-The next step in succession planning is to assess the current staff and determine if there are members who could be ready for the leadership opportunities.
+The next step in succession planning is to assess the current staff and determine if there are individuals who could be developed for future leadership opportunities.
 Because our leadership development professionals can rely on colleagues who are experts at personnel assessment they can help you answer that question.
 It is often helpful for organizations to conduct talent roundtables where current leaders discuss emerging leaders who demonstrate promise for future roles.

 Promoting from within has advantages